Xarray’s Data structures#

 display(ds)

-an unordered list of attributes, or metadata
+PandasIndexAttributes: an unordered list of metadata (for example, a paragraph describing the dataset)

 with xr.set_options(display_style="text"):